Charitable And Discretionary Rate Relief

-Authorities can, under S47 of the Local Government Act 1988, also reduce the bill further or waive it all together for certain bodies not established or conducted for profit; and grant Transitional Relief for small and medium sized properties.
+Authorities can, under S47 of The Local Government Finance Act 1988, also reduce the bill further or waive it all together for certain bodies not established or conducted for profit; and grant Transitional Relief for small and medium sized properties.

 As part of our ongoing commitment to support local economic recovery and, in particular an increasing recognition of the contribution made by local clubs and charities, we have reviewed our current scheme of Non-Domestic Rate Relief to ensure that we target the maximum benefit to those that are most in need.
 As from 1st April 2014 organisations that are philanthropic, religious or concerned with education, social welfare, science, literature or the fine arts can apply for discretionary relief.
 Discretionary relief is also available to rural businesses under the Local Government and Rating Act 1997.